cmd tasks

 Glob expansion

-Glob patterns in cmd tasks are expanded and replaced with the list of matching files and directories.
 The supported glob syntax is that of the python standard library glob module, which differs from bash in that square bracket patterns don’t support character classes, don’t break on whitespace, and don’t allow escaping of contained characters.

-clean = """
+cmd = """

 rm -rf ./**/*.pyc